-I now proceed to the next part stated in the Prospectus, namely, the best mode of advancing the agricultural interests of the Province by means of a valuable market for its produce, thereby augmenting its commerce, its resources and capabilities for public improvements.

-In my work on the present condition of the Canadas, published in Montreal some years since, I stated that being (when living in Halifax) one of the Board of Trade, we had to send to the British Colonial Government, complaining year after year that our trade in fish and lumber to our West India was nearly ruined on account of American vessels resorting in such numbers to that market, for nigh twenty years we continued to send home these complaints but could get no redress and it was not until we sent home documents from our Custom House that the British North American Colonies were competent to supply the full amount of fish annually consumed in the British West Indies, that we got the Amcricans excluded from them with that article. and this exclusion lasted some years on account of these documents, the West India Planters no longer opposed the exclusion, so I contend that on the repeal of the Corn Laws of Great Britain, which as stated in a lateract of Parliament is to take place on February 1st, 1849.
-Canada has an equally strong claim on the British Government for the total supply of our West India Islands with breadstuffs, flour and provisions of all kinds, when we are competent to prove by sufficient documents that the Mother Country and her North American Colonies can furnish the entire supply of those articles to our West India The only argument I have heard against this proposition, is that it is contrary to the theory of what is called "Free Trade".
+I now proceed to the next part stated in the spectus, namely, the best mode of advancthe agricultural interests of the Province means of a valuable market for its produce. reby augmenting its commerce, its resourand capabilities for public improvements.
+In my work on the present condition of the madas, published in Montreal some years e, I stated that being (when living in Halione of the Board of Trade, we had to send he British Colonial Government, complainyear after year that our trade in fish lumber to our West India nearly ruined on account of American resels resorting in such numbers to that marfor nigh twenty years we continued to send these complaints but could get no redress al it was not until we sent home documents and our Custom House that the British North A merican Colonies were competent to supply and full amount of fish annually consumed in British West Indies, that we got the Americans excluded from them with that article: and this exclusion lasted some years.
+On count of these documents, the West India Planters no longer opposed the exclusion, so I contend that on the repeal of the Corn Laws of Great Britain, which as stated in a late act of Parliament is to take place on February 1st, 1849, Canada has an equally strong claim on the British Government for the total supply of our West India Islands with breadstuffs, flour and provisions of all kinds, when we are competent to prove by sufficient documents that the Mother Country and her North American Colonies can furnish the entire supply of those articles to our West India The only argument I have heard against this proposition, is that it is contrary to the theory of what is called "Free Trade".
 But I trust to have shown in the above mentioned work, that the trade to the West Indies will not come under that objection. trade is merely a trade of supply.
 Free Trade is when goods being imported into a country, are so imported, with a view to re-export them to some other ports when the supply exceeds the demand.
-But a planter in the West Indies does not buy flour and provisions with any such view: he merely buys as much as is required for the supply of his estates in the The trade is therefore one merely of supply, and providing that supply is equal to the demand, it matters not to the planters whether it is furnished by foreigners or solely by the parent state, and her North American Colonies; and if the supply exceeds the demand of that Island, the cargoes are taken to another for sale.
+But a planter in the West Indies does not buy flour and provisions with any such view: he merely buys as much as is required for the supply of his estates in the Island.
+The trade is therefore one merely of supply, and providing that supply is equal to the demand, it matters not to the planters whether it is furnished by foreigners or solely by the parent state, and her North American Colonies; and if the supply exceeds the demand of that Island, the cargoes are taken to another for sale.
 Americans no more than other people will dispose of their property if it will not yield a freight to their vessels, if they can find another market that will do so.
-The case is the same, if we take into view the whole of these Islands; if the supplies there greatly exceed the demand, they are unsaleable except at ruinous prices, therefore they are either withheld or withdrawn.
-Providing therefore that the British Colonies can prove to the satisfaction of the West India Planters that they are competent to supply them, the only effect of an exclusion of foreign vessels from that supply would be that the competition in the sale of these supplies would be between our own shippers thereof, instead of being between them and American shippers.
+The case is the same, if we take into view the whole of these Islands; if the supplies there greatly exceed the demand, they are unsaleable except at ruinous prices, therefore they are either withheld or Providing therefore that the withdrawn.
+British Colonies can prove to the satisfaction of the West India Planters that they are competent to supply them, the only effect of an exclusion of foreign vessels from that supply would be that the competition in the sale of these supplies would be between our own shippers thereof, instead of being between them and American shippers.